01 – Pope Paul VI appeals for peace in Vietnam.

 22 – Southern Rhodesia quits the Commonwealth.

-23 – Influential pop music TV show Ready, Steady, Go! broadcasts its final show in UK.
+23 – Influential pop music TV show Ready, Steady, Go! broadcasts its final show in the UK.

 23 – The Australian Supreme Court rejects Ronald Ryan’s appeal for a stay of execution.